vgwb/Antura_arabic/docs/HowTo/ArabicFont.md

-# EA4S Arabic font - how to create the font Atlas
+# how to create the Arabic font Atlas

 open TextMesh Pro Font Asset Creator using these parameters:
 Font Source: EA4S Arial.ttf